Cho'Gath Build Guide by MattieG

-This is one of the most important items to get when playing Cho'gath and should be rushed ASAP.
+This is thé to get when playing Cho'gath and should be rushed ASAP.
 It gives you a chunk of health and mana and will heal you for spending mana.
-This will help you keep your mana up and outsustain your enemy toplaner.
+It's also the first step towards Rod of Ages

-Now I've had a lot of discussion about getting these boots, most find that Cho has more use when using Magic Resistance boots due to both the MR and the passive.
-When playing top I much prefer these boots, I already get a load of magic resistance from Abyssal Scepter, so why get more when you're able to do extra damage?
+Now I've had a lot of discussion about getting these boots, most find that Cho has more use when using Magic Resistance boots due to both the MR and the tenacity.
+When playing mid I much prefer magic pen boots.
 The extra magic penentration received from these boots will make your abilities quite a bit more frightning.
 If you find yourself to be versus a very CC heavy team you could go Mercury's treads instead.

 Rod of Ages

 Next up: Rod of ages, this is the main item that Cho thrives on due to the extra health, mana and ability power you get every minute (capped at 10 minutes).
 The sooner you get this the sooner you benefit from it's passives.

 Damage inbound!
 This item is insane on Cho'gath (or any AP champion) when it comes down to damage, all your abilities benefit from it and will greatly enhance your damage output.